anwarmagribi/image-video-downloader/README.md

 ## Packages Used

--pytube: For downloading videos from YouTube.
+- pytube: For downloading videos from YouTube.
--youtubesearchpython: To search for YouTube videos based on queries.
+- youtubesearchpython: To search for YouTube videos based on queries.
--pygoogle_image: To search and download images from Google.
+- pygoogle_image: To search and download images from Google.
--requests: For handling HTTP requests.
+- requests: For handling HTTP requests.
--os: For file and directory operations.
+- os: For file and directory operations.
--time: To handle time-related tasks.
+- time: To handle time-related tasks.
--sys: For system-specific parameters and functions.
+- sys: For system-specific parameters and functions.
--subprocess: To execute shell commands.
+- subprocess: To execute shell commands.
--pyfiglet: For ASCII art text.
+- pyfiglet: For ASCII art text.
--colorama: To add color to the console output.
+- colorama: To add color to the console output.

 ## Installation